Mel000000/weweb-cloudflare-ci/README.md

 The workflow clones the latest WeWeb export, applies necessary overrides, builds the project, and deploys it to Cloudflare Pages with accurate commit traceability.

 ---
+## Why This Template Matters

+WeWeb currently has no official CI/CD templates for Cloudflare Pages.

+This repository provides a production-tested reference architecture for reliable automated deployments.

+---
+## Who This Is For

+This project is ideal for:

+- Developers deploying WeWeb to Cloudflare Pages
+- Teams needing automated WeWeb CI/CD
+- Projects requiring reproducible WeWeb builds

+This project may NOT be ideal if:

+- You deploy manually from WeWeb
+- You use Netlify or Vercel instead of Cloudflare
+- You don't need CI automation
+---
 ## Why This Project Exists